bcaffo/ds4ph-bme/assignments/assignment7.md

 * Redo your fit to question 1 using a lasso penalty.
 Attach a plot of the coefficients as the penalty varies.
 * Redo your fit to question 1 using a ridge peanlty.
 Attach a plot of the coefficients as the penalty varies.
 * Redo your fit to question 1 using an elastic net penalty.
 Attach a plot of the coefficients as the penalty varies.
 * Split your data into 25% testing and 75% training.
 Train your model from questions 1 to predict log(rdi4p + 1) using an elastic net, lasso, ridge regression, and no penalty.
 Compare the test set mean squared error on the three.
+Use cross validation to select the penalty.

 What you should hand in to the github assignment repo: